Frequently Asked Questions

 How long does a chimney cleaning take?

 A standard chimney cleaning typically takes 45 minutes to 1 hour for a straightforward cleaning.
 If there's significant buildup, damage, or if multiple flues need cleaning, it can take 1-2 hours.
-Our technicians take time to do the job right while protecting your home with drop cloths and using HEPA-filtered vacuums.
+Our technicians take time to do the job right while protecting your home with drop cloths and sealed vacuum equipment.

 Do I need to be home during the cleaning?

 While not required, we recommend being home or having someone present.
 This allows us to show you any issues we find, explain our findings, and answer questions.
-If you can't be present, we can take photos and provide a detailed report of our work and any recommendations.
+If you can't be present, we'll walk you through our findings and any recommendations by phone.

 Chimney Inspection